Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.

 |Count as one of the six 300-level field courses:|

 |Any other industrial engineering courses can be used to complete the 3-unit related course requirement.|

 Honors in Economics

-By invitation only, majors with strong academic records may pursue departmental honors by completing one of the following three options in addition to the regular requirements of the major: ECON 398-1 Senior Seminar and ECON 398-2 Senior Seminar, 2 quarters of ECON 399-0 Independent Study, or 2 400-level field courses in economics.
+By invitation only, majors with strong academic records may pursue departmental honors by completing one of the following three options in addition to the regular requirements of the major: Senior Seminars ECON 398-1 and ECON 398-2, 2 quarters of ECON 399-0 Independent Study, or 2 400-level field courses in economics.
 None of these courses counts toward the major requirements.
 Under each option, candidates must submit a thesis presenting original research.